1922–23 Ottawa Senators season: Ottawa Senators 3, Vancouver Maroons 1

-Ottawa Senators 3, Vancouver Maroons 1

 Ottawa Senators 2, Edmonton Eskimos 0

 The 1923 Stanley Cup Finals would be a best of three series between Ottawa and Edmonton.
 The series was played at Denman Arena in Vancouver.

 The series opened on March 29, as the two clubs skated to a scoreless first period.
 The Eskimos opened the scoring in the second period, as Crutchy Morrison scored midway through the period, giving Edmonton a 1–0 lead.
 In the third period, the Senators Lionel Hitchman tied the game 13:04 into the period, sending the game into overtime.
 In the extra period, the Senators Cy Denneny scored just 2:08 into overtime, giving the Senators a 2–1 victory and taking the first game of the series.

 The second game of the series was played two nights later, on March 31.
 Ottawa's Punch Broadbent scored a powerplay goal midway through the first period to give Ottawa a 1–0 lead.
 In the second period, Senators goaltender Clint Benedict took a two-minute penalty, as King Clancy took his spot in goal for the two minutes.
 The Eskimos were unable to score on the powerplay.
 In the third period, the Eskimos were unable to beat Benedict, as Ottawa won the game 1-0 and won the 1923 Stanley Cup by sweeping Edmonton in two games.

-Games played at Denman Arena in Vancouver, British Columbia

 Victorious return to Ottawa

 The Senators returned home on Friday, April 6, 1923, from Vancouver.
 Greeted by Ottawa Mayor Plant, and accompanied by the Governor-Generals Foot Guards and the Ottawa Silver Band, the team paraded through Ottawa's downtown streets.
 A banquet was held for the team on Monday, April 19, where each of the ten team members received a gold watch.
 According to Mayor Plant, "this is a citizens' banquet, not a civic one, as the citizens believe you have given Ottawa the best advertising it has ever had."